infinimesh/infinimesh/docs/docs/REST/REST-Namespace.md

    - Request Type: **GET**
    - Request Header: **Authorization: bearer Authentication_Token**

-2. Once the above REST Request is send with the required querystring parameters to the endpoint, it returns all the devices present in the specified namesapce.
+2. Once the above REST Request is send with the required querystring parameters to the endpoint, it returns all the devices present in the specified namespace.

 Response Format:
 ```